Firestark/project/docs/articles/Architecture.md

 ## A good application architecture

 In his presentation: [architecture the lost years](https://www.youtube.com/watch?v=NeXQEJNWO5w) Robert C Martin explains what a good application architecture is.
 First Martin explains that one of the major purposes of a good application architecture is immediately showing the application's intent.
 An application's intent can be seen by looking at it's use-cases.
 For that reason, the best way of clearly showing an application's intent is by placing the use-cases in their own directory at one of the top directories of that application.
 One of the advantages of an application that clearly shows it's intent is that it is easy to know what the application does.
 To illustrate, a new software engineer can join the team, look at the use-cases of the application and should immediately have a good idea of what the application does.
 Another advantage of clearly showing application intent becomes apparent when communicating the application's requirements to stakeholders.
 Because the use-cases are made very clear, you can easily check if the application does what the stakeholders expected it to do.
-A final advantage is that it is easier to locate where the use-cases do not enforce the needed requirements.
+A final advantage is that it is easier to locate where the use-cases do not enforce the needed business requirements.
 This make it easy to correct the application when needed.

-A second point Robert C. Martin suggests about application architecture is that it allows for major decisions to be deferred.
+Second Robert C. Martin suggests that application architecture should give the ability to defer major decisions.
 Big choices like what database to choose and what framework to use must be deferred for as long as possible.
 Deferral of big choices has some major benefits.
 First of all you don't have to concern yourself with the big choices right away and therefor you can focus on implementing the most important part first: The business logic.
 Second of all, you'll create more flexible and easier to understand code because of two reasons.
-A: You don't rely on exclusive features that a particular component offers to you.
-B: You won't be able to mix code from a particular component or package into your business logic.
-Components like databases and delivery mechanisms become like plug-ins to the business logic and these plug-ins can easily be swapped out later if needed.
-Third of all you'll be able to make better decisions on what components to actually use.
-If you have deferred major decisions and have implemented the business logic of your application you will have a better understanding of what components work most optimal with that business logic.
-For example: It will be much easier to decide whether to choose for a NOSQL document store or a relational database.
+A: You don't rely on exclusive functionality that a particular component offers to you.
+B: You won't be able to mix code from a particular component, package or framework into your business logic.
+Databases, delivery mechanisms and even frameworks become like plug-ins to the business logic and these plug-ins can easily be swapped out later if needed.
+Third of all you'll be able to make better decisions on what components, packages or frameworks to actually use.
+If you have deferred major decisions and have implemented the business logic of your application you will have a better understanding of what components, packages or frameworks work most optimal with that business logic.

 ## Model View Controller (MVC)

-A popular application architecture nowadays is Model, View, Controller (MVC).
+A popular application architecture nowadays is model, view, controller (MVC).
 Originally MVC is not meant to be an application architecture but is first invented as a UI related pattern that separates user input, data and output into their own components.
 MVC originates at small talk and is developed to structure small components, like for example a radio button or a check-box, into triads of models, views and controllers.
 The model, view and controller each have their own responsibility.
 The model holds data related to the component, knows about some basic (business) rules to manipulate that data and knows how to persist that data.
-The view consist of code to format the data from the model into something the Input Output (IO) device can understand and render on the screen.
+The view consist of code to format the data from the model into something the input output (IO) device can understand and render on the screen.
 The view listens for changes in the model and changes it's output (making the rendered view change) when the model's data changes.
 The controller listens for user input and translate those inputs into commands for the model with which the model can change it's data if applicable.
 To illustrate, a button on the screen could have an MVC triplet:

 -  A controller that listens for user input that corresponds to the button
 - A model with some data and basic (business) rules that has something to do with that button